ararat1393/laravel-vue-jwt-social-auth/README.md

 }
 ?>
 ```
-##Update Authentication Middleware
+## Update Authentication Middleware
-  Here, I’m updating my “app/Http/Middleware/Authenticate.php” middleware.
+  Here, I’m updating my `app/Http/Middleware/Authenticate.php` middleware.
 I’m overriding the handle and authenticate method and I’m setting out to return the JSON formatted responses.
 Because this setup will be used in Vue Js application where I need JSON formatted responses and login page will be handled by the Vue Js.

 ```php
 <?php